-Candidate Selection Scoring Guide TASK/COMPETENCY DOES NOT MEET COMPETENCIES MEETS COMPETENCIES EXCEEDS COMPETENCIES (AWARD 2-3 POINTS) (AWARD 4-5 POINTS) (AWARD 0-1 POINTS) Requirements specified in the job description related to: Operations Leader Possesses knowledge related to school administration Possesses knowledge of management and supervision of personnel and operations Budgets and manages multiple account functions Establishes and implements, rules, policies, regulations, procedures, and expectations for all staff (including nay-sayers and saboteurs) Assures compliance with GHSA governing rules for sports and other extra curricular events What kind of discipline plan have you Has some experience implementing and Has limited or no experience implementing an used?
+Candidate Selection Scoring Guide TASK/COMPETENCY DOES NOT MEET COMPETENCIES (AWARD 0-1 POINTS) MEETS COMPETENCIES (AWARD 2-3 POINTS) EXCEEDS COMPETENCIES (AWARD 4-5 POINTS) scription related to: Operations Leader Possesses knowledge related to sch ool administration ent and supervision of personnel and oper ations Budgets and manages multiple acco policies, regulations, procedures, and expe s and saboteurs) Assures compliance with GHSA gove erning rules for sports and other extra cur ricular events What kind of discipline plan have you used?
 How was it developed?
-How did effective discipline plan. monitoring an effective discipline plan and provides evidence of collaboration in the you ensure it was consistently implemented? development process.
-Has limited or no experience managing a budget or aligning resources to the needs of Tell how you go about managing a the school.
-Has some experience managing a budget budget and maximizing your resources and aligning resources to the school to fit the needs of your school.
-Has limited or no experience dealing with improvement plan.

-ineffective employees or appears reluctant to confront non-performance.
-Tell about a time when you were faced with dealing with an ineffective successfully recruited quality want to stay in your school?
+How did you ensure it was consistently Has limited or no experience implementing an effective discipline plan.
+Has some experience implementing and monitoring an effective discipline plan and provides evidence of collaboration in the Has extensive experience implementing and monitoring an effective discipline plan, provides evidence of collaboration in the development process, and provides data to implemented?
+Has limited or no experience managing a budget or aligning resources to the needs development process. substantiate effectiveness.
+Tell how you go about managing a budget and maximizing your resources to fit the needs of your school. of the school.
+Has limited or no experience dealing with Has some experience managing a budget and aligning resources to the school improvement plan.
+Has extensive experience managing multiple budgets and account functions, showing evidence of alignment of resources to the · ineffective employees or appears reluctant to confront non-performance.
+Has experience dealing with ineffective school improvement plan.
+Tell about a time when you were faced with dealing with an ineffective employee?
+Has limited or no experience recruiting or hiring personnel. employees and is not afraid to confront non-performance.
+Has experience dealing with ineffective employees and is not afraid to confront non-performance.
+Cites specific instances of What are some ways you have Shows no evidence of having had a plan in place for retaining quality staff.
+Has experience recruiting and hiring personnel and can provide specific information regarding the process. successfully managing non-performance and gives outcome results (employee improved performance, was terminated, etc.) successfully recruited quality teachers?
+How do you make sure good teachers Shows evidence of having a plan in place for retaining quality staff, utilizing a system Has extensive experience recruiting and hiring high quality personnel and can provide want to stay in your school? of both tangible and non-tangible rewards and recognitions. specific information regarding the process and caliber of employees hired.

-What are some ways you have

-How do you make sure good teachers

-employee?

-teachers?

-Has limited or no experience recruiting or hiring personnel.

-Shows no evidence of having had a plan in place for retaining quality staff.

-Has experience dealing with ineffective employees and is not afraid to confront nonperformance.

-Has experience recruiting and hiring personnel and can provide specific information regarding the process.